Burnout Prevention Strategies for IT Professionals: Recognizing Signs and Implementing Self-Care Practices

 Prolonged exposure to stress at work can result in a psychological syndrome called Burnout.
 This syndrome encompasses three key factors: emotional exhaustion, depersonalization (or cynicism), and reduced personal accomplishment.

-• Emotional Exhaustion: Feeling drained and worn out due to a lot of demand and stress is the main symptom of burnout.
+• Emotional Exhaustion: The main symptom of burnout is feeling drained and worn out due to a lot of demand and stress.
 It is the feeling of a lack of energy or emotional resources to achieve different job-related challenges.

 • Depersonalization (Cynicism): Because of prolonged stress, people may develop detachment towards their work, work environment, and colleagues.
 They may become skeptical of the value of their job and its contributions, sometimes treating tasks or clients not as human beings but as objects.